-I mentioned this book in passing, in last weeks Sunday Book Club.
-I bought this book a number of years ago and if my memory serves me correctly I believe I purchased this book from Aldi for less than its retail price.
-It does retail for £6.99 and has a rating of 3.88 based on 528 ratings on GoodReads.
+I mentioned this in passing, in last week’s Sunday Book Club.
+Purchased from Aldi, if my memory serves me correctly for a discounted price.
+It does retail for £6.99 and holds a rating of 3.88 based on 528 ratings on GoodReads.

 The Rig by Joe Ducie is a young adult adventure book published in 2013.
-It is now part of The Rig series but I am yet to read book #2.
+It is now part of The Rig series.

-Our protagonist Will Drake is a young offender, who’s crime is not disclosed to us immediately in this story and nor is it is entirely disclosed in the whole book.
+Our protagonist Will Drake is a young offender, who’s crime is not disclosed immediately in the story or entirely disclosed in this book.
 We get hints here and there about his original crime and the same goes to his two friends he makes when he joins the Rig.
-This may annoy some readers but the mystery of this makes you want to read on.
+It is intentionally written to keep the reader hooked in to the mystery.

-The Rig is a high security prison for young offenders that is claimed to be the best of its type and inescapable.
-A claim that Will Drake cannot wait to test as he has a history of escaping any prison he is placed in.
-During his time served on the Rig, Will discovers that there is more to this prison than he orginally thought.
+The Rig, as mentioned above, is a high security prison for young offenders that is claimed to be the best of its kind and prides itself on being inescapable.
+A claim that Will Drake cannot wait to test as he has a history of escaping any prison he has been placed in.
+In his numerous attempts to escape, Will discovers hidden passageways and secrets that lead him down a rabbit hole of questions.

-The latter becoming more notable as th author, Joe Ducie, graduated university with a Degree of Counterterrorism, Security and Intelligence.
-As well as a post-graduate in Security Science
+The stories examination on prisons is notable as the author, Joe Ducie, a University Grad with a Degree in Counter terrorism, Security and Intelligence.
+As well as a post-graduate in Security Science.

-The Rig is most definitely a book for a younger audience but it may appeal to older readers.
-I found it intriguing and I am excited to read the second book in the series as the first left many questions unanswered.
+The Rig is definitely geared for a younger audience but as an older reader I loved it.
+I found it full of intrigue and I can’t wait to read book two in the series and see where these characters end up.

-I enjoyed Joe Ducie’s writing style and the setting of the Rig itself is perfect for the plot development.
+Joe Ducie’s writing style made for an enjoyable read and the the Rig itself is an ingenious plot point.

-I would recommend this book to anyone who likes action, crime and YA books.
+I would recommend this book to anyone who likes action, crime related stories and the YA genre.

 One word review: intriguing